Graduation-project-SBME-2023/liver-imaging-analysis/README.md

 This repository contains a fully Automated Benchmarking System For Medical Imaging Segmentation, which facilitates the comparison of state-of-the-art models' performance.
 Our system enables architecture selection from a diverse range of models and automates the optimization of loss functions and parameter tuning through different search space algorithms.
-It also integrates a centralized logging system that tracks and shares all experiment-related details during training in real-time dashboards. we have explored various model architectures encompassing different families, including the [nnU-Net](https://arxiv.org/abs/1809.10486), which automatically adapts to the dataset fingerprint, the [AttentionU-Net](https://arxiv.org/abs/1804.03999) utilizes an attention mechanism for feature extraction, and [UNETR](https://arxiv.org/abs/2103.10504).
+It also integrates a centralized logging system that tracks and shares all experiment-related details during training in real-time dashboards. we have explored various model architectures encompassing different families, including the [AttentionU-Net](https://arxiv.org/abs/1804.03999) utilizes an attention mechanism for feature extraction, and [UNETR](https://arxiv.org/abs/2103.10504).
 Using our system enabled us to systematically fine-tune hyperparameters and investigate different loss functions, such as region-based losses like Tversky, and compound losses like Dice Cross Entropy.
 We also assessed both Adam and SGD optimizers, utilizing their respective update strategies.
 Additionally, we employed schedulers like Adaptive  and Plateau, which dynamically adjust the learning rate.
 To reduce computation time, we employed data downsampling techniques.

 The following contains information about how to [set up the data](#setting-up-the-data).
-A comparison between different SOTA approaches (Unet,nnU-Net,AttentionU-Net,UNETR) on the Lits and AbdomenCT datasets is shown in the [experiments](#experiments) section.
+A comparison between different SOTA approaches (Unet,AttentionU-Net,UNETR) on the Lits and AbdomenCT datasets is shown in the [experiments](#experiments) section.

 ## Table of Contents